satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 In case you need a very special environment or would like to have more control over the runner you can also host them yourself.
 With custom runners you can very specialized environments to run your Windows 95 jobs or that integrate particularly well with your existing infrastructure.

-Runners can have different labels so they can be targeted in a workflow.
+Runners can have different labels so they can be easily targeted in a workflow.
 All publicly available runners have labels like `ubuntu-latest` or `windows-latest` to reveal the underlying operating system.
 There can also be other labels like `x64` or `gpu` to reveal information about the architecture.

 ## Workflows
-With all that terminology out of the way, let's talk about workflows.
+With all that terminology out of the way, let's talk about workflows in more detail.
 Where are they stored, what do they look like from the inside and the outside?

 ### Location of a GitHub Workflow
 Workflows are stored in your repository in a folder called `.github/workflows/` in the form of YAML files.
 Here you can see a schema of this: